Double Principal Bundles: Introduction

 \section{Introduction}

 Double structures arise naturally in Poisson geometry, where the symplectic double groupoid was constructed by Lu and Weinstein \cite{lu} as the double of a Poisson Lie group.
-As basic objects in second-order geometry, general structures of double Lie algebroids and double Lie groupoids were introduced by Mackenzie in \cite{Mackenzie1992Double,Mackenzie2000Double}, where double Lie algebroids can also be used to describe the double of a Lie bialgebroid.
+As basic objects in second-order geometry, general structures of double Lie algebroids and double Lie groupoids were studied by Mackenzie in \cite{Mackenzie1992Double, Mackenzie, Mackenzie2000Double}, where double Lie algebroids can also be used to describe the double of a Lie bialgebroid.
 See \cite{BCH,gracia2010lie,mackenzie2005duality, voronov2012structure} for more details on double Lie theory.

-As a fundamental double structure, which genuinely appears in the theory of classical mechanics \cite{MT} and also in other branches of mathematics, the double vector bundle has been extensively studied, i.e. \cite{CLS2014, grabowski2010double, notes, konieczna1999double, Mackenzie1999, roytenberg2002structure}.
-The duality theory of double vector bundles was analyzed in \cite{konieczna1999double} and \cite{Mackenzie1999}.
+As a fundamental double structure, which genuinely appears in the theory of classical mechanics \cite{MT} and also in other branches of mathematics, the double vector bundle (DVB) has been extensively studied, {\em i.e.}, \cite{CLS2014, grabowski2010double, notes, konieczna1999double, Mackenzie1999, roytenberg2002structure}.
+The duality theory of DVBs was analyzed in \cite{konieczna1999double} and \cite{Mackenzie1999}.
 In \cite{roytenberg2002structure}, a Courant algebroid was constructed by the symplectic realization from a cotangent double vector bundle.

 Principal bundles play a fundamental role in differential geometry.
 To any given principal bundle one can associate a vector bundle.
 Meanwhile, a class of important Lie algebroids and Lie groupoids appear due to the symmetry of a principal bundle.
 It is therefore natural to look for a similar object as a principal bundle in second-order geometry, from which one can construct double vector bundles, double Lie algebroids and double Lie groupoids.